-- Written report 30% - Written report (Assignment seven) loses one letter grade for every 4 days past due date. - Public presentation 30% - The presentation symposium date is typically the last Friday colloquium of the semester.
+The presentation symposium date is typically the last Friday colloquium of the semester.
 It is announced during the first class of the semester, as well as being posted on Department Colloquium web.
-(Unexcused absence, i.e., late or no presentation = grade of F.). - The average grade for the other 5 assignments (work scope, outline and literature list and description, draft report, peer review, draft presentation) count for 20% of final grade. - Satisfactorily meeting the seven deadlines for the assignments listed in the timeline 20%
+(Unexcused absence = grade of F.).

-- Successfully meeting the deadlines for assignments is worth 5 points per assignment.
+- The average grade for the other 5 assignments (work scope, outline and literature list and description, draft report, peer review, draft presentation) count for 25% of final grade. - Satisfactorily meeting the seven deadlines for the assignments listed in the timeline 20% - Successfully meeting the deadlines for assignments is worth 5 points per assignment.
 Get a least a credible effort in on time.
 One point is deducted for each day late.
-A missing assignment (> 2 weeks late or lacking a minimum of credible effort) is worth -10 points.
-Copies of assignments must be submitted to faculty mentor and to the instructor or they may not be given credit for having met the deadline. - Grading $A \ge 27$ pts; $B \ge 25$ pts; $C \ge 20$ pts; $D \ge 15$; F < 10 pts;
+A missing assignment (> 2 weeks late or lacking a minimum of credible effort) gets a zero for meeting deadline and a -5 point penalty.
+Copies of assignments must be submitted to faculty mentor and to the instructor or they may not be given credit for having met the deadline. - Grading A≥31 pts; B≥26 pts;C≥21 pts;D≥15;F<15 pts;